6 common CV and resume mistakes you need to avoid

-4. Submitting a biography rather than a CV
+Resume mistake No. 4: Submitting a biography rather than a CV

 Many hiring managers are a fan of a short, concise CV that is clearly tailored to the role and speaks directly to them.
 Avoid writing a CV that is pages long; recruiters and hiring managers only require the salient facts.
 Grab their attention with concise bullet-points and terse descriptions, as opposed to sprawling, verbose sentences.